 There are several clusters of the famous rock-hewn churches.
 Some are off the road, while others need hiking up a mountain.
 Some even require a little rock climbing.
-The churches were built hidden in the mountains between the fifth and seventh centuries.
-In our opinion Gheralta mountains have the best cluster.
+The churches are hidden in the mountains, which were all built between the fifth and seventh centuries.
+In our opinion, Gheralta mountains have the best cluster.
 The beautiful scenery alone is worth a visit.

-The most popular cluster and one of the most historical requires some hiking to get to the best churches.
+The most popular cluster and one of the most historical need some hiking to get to the best churches.
 Don’t miss the Abuna Yemata Guh, which requires some agility and good climbing skills.
-Also visit the Maryam Korkor, this church includes a beautiful hike with stunning views.
+Also, visit the Maryam Korkor, this church includes a beautiful hike with stunning views.

 Easily accessible from the road, these churches can get busier with tourists and locals (mostly claiming to be guides).
 Don’t miss the Madhane Alem Kesho Church.
 Skip Teka Tesfai, where tourists are known to get bombarded by locals demanding money.